 If you are supported by your department/MIT through an Assistantship or Fellowship:

 The letter of admission can serve as proof of financial support.
-However, you need to be sure that it includes all the relevant information including what type of support you will have and the amount you will receive.
+However, you need to be sure that it includes all the relevant information including: what type of financial support you will have, the total amount of funding you will receive, which expenses will be covered, the dates/duration of the award, and whether the funding includes dependent support.

 MIT is required by U.S. government regulations to verify that you have available funds to cover your educational costs as estimated above.